apsaltis/HDF-Workshop/README.md

 #### Login to Ambari

-- Login to Ambari web UI by opening http://EC2_NODE_PUBLIC_IP:8080 and log in with admin/admin
+- Login to Ambari web UI by opening http://{YOUR_IP}:8080 and log in with admin/hdfworkshop

 - You will see a list of Hadoop components running on your node on the left side of the page
   - They should all show green (ie started) status.
 If not, start them by Ambari via 'Service Actions' menu for that service

+#### NiFi Install

+- NiFi is installed at: /usr/hdf/current/nifi

 -----------------------------